MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Dataset Post-processing and Evaluation

-\section{Radar Depth Filtering}
+\subsection{Radar Depth Filtering}

-For our experiments and within the dataset, we chose an empirical threshold of $-14$~dB over all objects, which\;---\;to the best of our knowledge\;---\;has proven to yield the best balance of noise pruning while retaining relevant object measurements.
-In \autoref{fig:signal_threshold}, we show how the signal-to-noise ratio of the radar confidence map, i.e., the absolute value of $c_{\text{BP}}$, behaves over different thresholds for the \textsl{\textsf{{S1 Hand Open}}} capture.
+For our experiments and dataset post-processing, we chose an empirical threshold of $-14$~dB over all objects, which\,---\,to the best of our knowledge\,---\,has proven to yield the best balance of noise pruning while retaining relevant object measurements.
+In \autoref{fig:signal_threshold}, we show how the signal-to-noise ratio of the radar confidence map, i.e., the pixel-wise values of $\kappa$, behaves over different thresholds for the exemplary capture of the \textsl{\textsf{{S1 Hand Open}}}.

+Additionally, we performed an ablation study to evaluate how different thresholds impact the mean depth deviation across all MAROON objects at a 30 cm object-to-sensor distance.
+In \autoref{table:ablation_thresholding}, we present results for the four metrics discussed in the main paper.
+We include a weighted mean for each row, giving double weight to \mone{}, as it is the only metric that is sensitive to the completeness of the point cloud.
+Notably, we find that the performance concerning \mone{} is inversely related to that of the other metrics, which are more sensitive to signal noise and depth quality.
+The best trade-off between completeness and noise is achieved with a threshold ranging from -14~dB to -17~dB.

-\section{Radar Material Classification}
+\subsection{Radar Material Classification}

 To investigate the radar signal response and depth deviation with respect to different materials, we divided the 45 objects of MAROON into six classes.
 These assignments are listed in \autoref{table:material_classes}.
 The goal of this classification is to highlight material differences on a coarse level, noting the large object variety that still persists within one material class.
-Furthermore, we list the objects that are larger than the antenna aperture, which means they extend partially beyond the radar's field of view (FOV).
-It is important to consider these objects when interpreting the depth deviation trends presented in the main paper, as their reconstructions may be incomplete due to the portions that fall outside the FOV, leading to increased depth deviation.
+Furthermore, we list the objects that are larger than the antenna aperture.
+It is important to consider these objects when interpreting the depth deviation trends presented in the main paper, as their reconstructions may be incomplete due to the portions that fall outside the antenna aperture.